 As an international (re)insurer, SCOR UK must comply with national and international laws, regulations and accounting standards.
-This includes all applicable economic sanctions, programmes relating to anti-corruption, anti-money laundering, in addition to anti-terrorism laws, and laws and regulations applicable to its operations.
+This includes all applicable economic trade sanctions, programmes relating to anti-corruption, anti-money laundering, in addition to anti-terrorism laws, and laws and regulations applicable to its operations and insider trading.
 Laws and regulations applicable to some of SCOR UK's operations refer inter alia to the economic trade sanctions laws and regulations administered by the United States Department of the Treasury's Office of Foreign Assets Control (OFAC) and to certain laws administered by the United States Department of State.
 They also refer to applicable economic trade sanctions law, regulations and directives of the European Union and its member states where appropriate post-Brexit.
 Other directives with which SCOR UK complies apply to anti-money laundering, corruption, terrorism financing and insider trading.
 Regarding anti-corruption laws and regulations, in particular, SCOR UK must comply with the Foreign Corrupt Practices Act (FCPA) and other laws such as the UK Bribery Act.
-Additionally, SCOR UK complies with regulatory requirements regarding data management (both SCOR UK's data and that of its clients), in particular General Data Protection Regulation (GDPR), the Brazilian General Data Protection Law (LGPD), approved on August 14, 2018 and in force since September 18, 2020, the Chinese Personal Information Protection Law (PIPL), which was passed on August 20, 2021 and came into effect on November 1,
+Additionally, SCOR UK complies with regulatory requirements regarding data management (both SCOR UK's data and that of its clients), in particular General Data Protection Regulation (GDPR), the Brazilian General Data Protection Law and the California Privacy Rights Act ("CPRA").